SwitchBlox Nano – 1 Inch Ethernet Switch

-GigaBlox Nano is the most compact solution for Gigabit ethernet currently available, providing 4 GigaBit ethernet ports in 25mm x 25mm footprint.
+GigaBlox Nano is the most compact solution for Gigabit ethernet currently available, providing 4 GigaBit ethernet ports in a 26mm x 26mm footprint.

 1) To reject differences in ground potentials on different ethernet devices.